EternalllZM/rtd-codz/docs/source/rules.rst

 - **Do not LFG for any other games besides Call of Duty Zombies.**

-Roblox zombies and Left 4 Dead is not Call of Duty Zombies, please do not LFG for this or any other variants.
+Roblox Zombies and Left 4 Dead is not Call of Duty Zombies, please do not LFG for this or any other variants.

 #zombies-discussion
 ------------